Meet Kirmada

 “Swipe on, Swipe Off.
 This is the Way of Kirmada.”

-Over the next two years, we raised investment, both institutional and private, and developed Kirmada to become the one app small businesses need to organise their client workloads, boost productivity, and increase billable revenue.
-Everyone who saw the concept during development immediately “got it” and we were able to build an impressive cap table of investors which includes a huge Australian investment fund and the legendary ex-CFO of Google, Patrick Pichette.
+Everyone who saw the concept during development “got it” and we were able to build an impressive cap table of investors which includes an Australian investment fund and the legendary ex-CFO of Google, Patrick Pichette.